grinchdubs/PoST/README.md

 Perfect for live performances, installations, and real-time content creation where you need broadcast-quality finishing without breaking your creative flow.

+**NOTE**
+Place the LUTs folder into your project folder and the tox will automatically find them.
+(As of Version 0.8)

 Thanks to Vasily Betin, Dylan Roscover, and Simone Franco (Unviel) for the work as I used some of thier componets in the creation of this tool.

 https://github.com/Ajasra